melowntech/true3d-format-spec/README.md

             // path to window content (relative to this file) "path": "window0"

-            // optional transformation to be applied to all meshes in this window , "trafo": [ 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0 ]
+            // optional transformation to be applied to all meshes (including extents) in this window , "trafo": [ 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0 ]

-            // optional 3D extents (axia-aligned bounding box) of window mesh; used for optimization purposes
+            // optional 3D extents (axia-aligned bounding box) of window mesh, in local coordinate system;
+            // used for optimization purposes
-            // for example bbox with extremes at [0, 0, 0] and [100, 100, 100]:
+            // example: bbox with extremes at [0, 0, 0] and [100, 100, 100]:
             , "extents": [ 0, 0, 0, 100, 100, 100 ]

             // levels of detail, sorted from most detailed verion (original) to the coarsest one